 Is Affluenza a Justified Defense?

 The Texas teen’s case made national headlines, as it was the first case to ever claim affluenza as a defense.
 While Couch admitted he was drunk when he killed the four pedestrians at the time of the accident, he just recently has taken responsibility for his actions.
 The 2013 case was upsetting for numerous reasons, namely that Couch tried to get out of serving time and any accountability based on his wealth.
 The case could have gone in many different directions, including wrongful death.
 Many drunk driving accidents turn into wrongful death claims, and there was a discussion from some that Couch should have had the same fate.

-Car Accidents Are More Common Than You Think
+Car Wrecks Are More Common Than You Think

-Car accidents happen every single day in America.
-According to the National Highway and Safety Administration (NHTSA), nearly 1.3 million people die in car accidents each year, which equates to 3.287 deaths every day.
-Furthermore, an additional 20-50 million people are injured in car accidents annually.
+Car wrecks happen every single day in America.
+According to the National Highway and Safety Administration (NHTSA), nearly 1.3 million people die in car wrecks each year, which equates to 3.287 deaths every day.
+Furthermore, an additional 20-50 million people are injured in car wrecks annually.
 Each and every time you get into a car you are at risk of getting into an accident, often because of the actions of another driver.
-There are many distractions out there today – namely smartphones – that have contributed to the increase in the number of car accidents that take place.
+There are many distractions out there today – namely smartphones – that have contributed to the increase in the number of car wrecks that take place.

-The first step in preventing a car accident is to know the most common causes:
+The first step in preventing a car wreck is to know the most common causes:

 ● Distracted driving

 ● Reckless driving

 ● Impaired vision when driving at night